 When rolling over the funds, ensure the money is properly invested and insured so you can avoid losing it if something happens to the institution holding your savings.

 First, let’s talk about what an HSA is.
 An HSA is a type of health savings account that you can use to save money for medical expenses.
 You can only use these funds if they’re used on qualified medical expenses, so there’s no need to worry about getting taxed on any interest or earnings from your money.

 If you have a high-deductible health insurance plan, then an HSA may be right for you as it allows you to pay for most of your out-of-pocket costs with pre-tax dollars!
 This means that any money saved in this account will be tax-free when withdrawn—and there are no income limits for eligibility either!

 It’s important to note, however, that there are some exceptions, such as when the account holder reaches age 65, since contributions must stop at this point due to older individuals being eligible for Medicare coverage rather than private insurance plans, which require higher deductibles before coverage kicks in.

 These are some of the best providers to open an HSA with.

 - Lively offers a free checking account and the option to open an HSA with no minimum balance.

 - HealthSavings Administrators provides HSAs that can be opened with as little as $20 in savings.

-- Fidelity Health Savings Account allows you to invest your HSA funds and earn interest on them.
+- Fidelity Health Savings Account allows you to invest your HSA funds and earn interest.

 The best place to open a health savings account is with one of the providers on this list.
-They all offer great features and benefits for their customers, so you’ll find one that works well for you no matter what your needs are.
+They all offer great features and benefits for their customers, so you’ll find one that works well for you regardless of your needs.